dcernst/dcernst.github.io/teaching/mat411s18/syllabus.md

 <footer><a href="https://en.wikipedia.org/wiki/Marcus_Aurelius">Marcus Aurelius</a></footer>
 </blockquote>

+### Rights of the Learner ##
+As a student in this class, you have the right:

+1. to be confused,
+2. to make a mistake and to revise your thinking,
+3. to speak, listen, and be heard, and
+4. to enjoy doing mathematics.

+### Commitment to the Learning Community ###
+In our classroom, diversity and individual differences are respected, appreciated, and recognized as a source of strength.
+Students in this class are encouraged and expected to speak up and participate during class and to carefully and respectfully listen to each other.
+Every member of this class *must* show respect for every other member of this class.
+Any attitudes or actions that are destructive to the sense of community that we strive to create are not welcome and will not be tolerated.
+In summary: Be good to each other.

+Students are also expected to minimize distracting behaviors.
+In particular, every attempt should be made to arrive to class on time.
+If you must arrive late or leave early, please do not disrupt class.
+Please turn off the ringer on your cell phone.
+I do not have a strict policy on the use of laptops, tablets, and cell phones.
+You are expected to be paying attention and engaging in class discussions.
+If your cell phone, etc. is interfering with your ability (or that of another student) to do this, then put it away, or I will ask you to put it away.

 ### Textbook ###
 Our textbook for the semester is <i>An Inquiry-Based Approach to Abstract Algebra</i>, which is a free and open-source textbook that written by me ([Dana C. Ernst](http://danaernst.com)).
 The textbook is designed to used with an [inquiry-based learning](http://maamathedmatters.blogspot.com/2013/05/what-heck-is-ibl.html) (IBL) approach to a first-semester undergraduate abstract algebra course.
 While the textbook covers many of the standard topics, the focus is on building intuition and emphasizes visualization.
 The textbook is available [here]({{site.baseurl}}/teaching/mat411s18/materials/).